 "This beach is really beautiful but can be very windy.
 There are posts across from the trees behind to the beach itself announcing the Naturist area but these signs do say that naturism is not to be practised in the dunes but only on the beach!"

 If you park at the Holkam beack car park, walk on to the beach and head west for half a mile or so - there are wonderful sand dunes and the Queen's bathing hut is in the woods just behind the nudist beach.

-None on the beach itself, there may be some at Holkham, but best to 'stock up' with everything you will need in Wells.
+None on the beach itself.
+There is a gastro pub near the car park turm-off.
+Best to 'stock up' with everything you will need in Wells.
 There are no toilets.